MarkKensington/twitter-nodedapp/README.md

 2. From a terminal window, start the app using `node twitterNodeDapp.js`.
 This should start the listener.
 Now, when a user sends a tweet in the format `#giveMeTNDTokens` followed by their own Ethereum Address, the app will issue a Smart Contract transaction which will transfer 10 tokens (unless changed) to their address

-## ToDo
-- Sort _localFiles

 ## Future Ideas
-- Add in a Max Supply??
+- Add in a Max Supply
 - Add in a Self-Destruct
 - Look at adding in a Proxy